irlanrobson/irlanrobson.github.io/_posts/2019-07-18-index mapping on block matrices.md

 ---
 layout: post
 title: Index mapping on block matrices
+mathjax: true
 tags: []
 ---

-Time for some tricks that are worth sharing.
+Time for some stuff that is worth sharing.

 It's common for one to use block matrices for computations.
 However, when using such conveniences we need to make sure we also have functions for getting back the original matrix, reading individual elements, and more.
 In this post I'll show you how to implement some